QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     \sqrt{n} ( \bar{\mathbf X}_n - \boldsymbol \mu ) \stackrel { d } {\to} N(\mathbf 0, \Sigma)

-is valid
+is valid.

-In a statistical setting, one often wants the right hand side to be **standard** normal, so that confidence intervals are easily computed
+In a statistical setting, one often wants the right hand side to be **standard** normal, so that confidence intervals are easily computed.

-This normalization can be achieved on the basis of three observations
+This normalization can be achieved on the basis of three observations.

 First, if :math:`\mathbf X` is a random vector in :math:`\mathbb R^k` and :math:`\mathbf A` is constant and :math:`k \times k`, then